 Wall Soundproofing During New Construction

 Soundproofing the walls is most important if you have close neighbors.
-It’ll prevent them from hearing your noises and help you avoid hearing their own.
+It will prevent them from hearing your noises and help you avoid hearing their own.
 However, walls can also be among the most difficult parts of the house to soundproof due to entry points like doors and windows.
 Keep these tips in mind when soundproofing your walls:

 - Insulation:Â A thick layer of insulation around the wall joists can help to muffle the sounds that pass through.
 You can get a traditional insulator, such as fiberglass, or use a specially designed sound-canceling insulation material.
 Make sure your walls are thickly lined and fill all unnecessary spaces to maximize your soundproofing.

-- Electrical outlets:Â There are several natural weak spots in walls where errant sounds can pass through, including electrical outlets.
-While sealing up the entire outlet isn’t an option, you can partially seal them with specially made boxes or putty pads.
+- Electrical outlets: There are several natural weak spots in walls where errant sounds can pass through, including electrical outlets.
+While sealing up the entire outlet is not an option, you can partially seal them with specially made boxes or putty pads.

 Purchase Soundproofing Materials